SQUASHD/odin-revisited/README.md

 # Odin Revisited

-An open-source application made with [Next.js](https://nextjs.org/) and other goodies to.
+An open-source application made with [Next.js](https://nextjs.org/) and other goodies.

 > **WARNING**
 > While under development, this project will be hosted on [Vercel](https://vercel.com/) though I make no promises to keep it up and running.
 You may lose your data at any time.